Have you filed the FAFSA yet?

 You can log into the FAFSA system to check the status of your application, including confirming that it was submitted correctly.
 It’s easy enough to do, and you can check your status immediately after submitting.
 So log on and make sure everything went smoothly!

 And that brings us to the #1, top, worst-of-the-worst mistake you can make with the FAFSA…

 Mistake #1: Not filing the FAFSA at all

 Yup.
 Not filing the FAFSA is basically the #1 mistake you can make.
 Seriously.

-Sure, it can be an intimidating document.
+Sure, it can be intimidating.
 But the FAFSA has gotten a lot easier in recent years.
 And there are plenty of people who can help you, from college financial aid counselors to your high school guidance counselor.
 You can even contact the FAFSA directly.
 Of course, even if the FAFSA was a ginormous pain in the butt, it would still be worth it.
 It’s one of the best—and sometimes only—ways of getting money for college.

 And if you think your family makes too much money to get any federal aid, you might be surprised.
 There’s no cap on income and lots of things can change your eligibility, like the number of people in your family, if anyone else is in college, etc. Worst-case scenario?
 You file the FAFSA and don’t get any financial aid.
 Best-case scenario?
 You get thousands of dollars for 30–60 minutes’ worth of work. #worthit

 The FAFSA is a huge piece of your college financial aid puzzle, and you never know what kind of aid you’ll be eligible for (grants, loans, work-study) until you file.
 Don’t let this opportunity go to waste.

 Don’t get discouraged!
 Mistakes will happen sometimes, and that’s okay.
 If something sneaks through, you can correct your FAFSA and move on with your life—hopefully with a bunch of money for college.